Carrum: Football

 Noted players include Ron Stubbs who gained an All Australia Guernsey in 1981 playing for Tasmania.
 Eric Guy was a noted tough man who played for St Kilda.
 His son Gary Guy played for Melbourne and Mark Czarnecki who played for Melbourne, Dandenong VFA and Frankston VFA.

 Long Time Coaches included Ivan Guy, Norm Stephens, Mal Lord and John Francis Hoyne.

 Carrum FC initially played its games at the oval at what is now Keast Park near the Riviera Hotel and moved to the Graham Road oval in the 20s.
-The Graham Road oval was renamed the Roy Dore reserve in 1985 in honor of long time Carrum CFA Captain, Life Saving Club life member and Football Club President, player and coach, Roy Dore.
+The Graham Road oval was renamed the Roy Dore reserve in 1985 in honour of long time Carrum CFA Captain, Life Saving Club life member and Football Club President, player and coach, Roy Dore.

 Surf lifesaving

 Carrum Surf Life Saving Club competes at beach, pool and inflatable rescue boat carnivals held by Life Saving Victoria and Surf Life Saving Australia across Victoria and Australia – including the Australian Surf Life Saving Championships.
 Over their history the Carrum SLSC has hosted many carnivals, including several Royal Life Saving Society Victorian Championships.